Cities of the Philippines: Creation of cities

-Republic Act No. 11683 further amended Section 450 of the Local Government Code in 2022, exempting a municipality qualified for cityhood from attaining the land or population threshold if the first requirement above is met.
+Republic Act No. 11683 further amended Section 450 of the Local Government Code in 2022, exempting a municipality qualified for cityhood from the land or population threshold if the municipality has a locally generated average annual income of 400 million pesos for the previous 2 years according to 2012 constant prices, though this amount "shall be increased by five percent" for every three years after the law's effectivity.

 Members of Congress (usually the involving representative of the congressional district to which the proposed city belongs) then draft the legislation that will convert or create the city.
 After the bill passes through both the House of Representatives and the Senate and becomes an Act of Congress, the President signs the Act into law.
 If the Act goes unsigned after 30 days it still becomes law despite the absence of the President's signature.